sarsky/Mozzie/docs/source/Accessories.rst

 as it allows connectivity without requiring the landing of the aircraft.

  ..Tip::
-   Note that it's possible the wifi will interfere with the FrSky RC signal as they can operate on the same 2.4Ghz frequencies.
+   It is possible the wifi will interfere with the FrSky RC signal as they can operate on the same 2.4Ghz frequencies.
 If possible use a 5.8Ghz wifi USB module.

 RFD900x Telemetry
 ^^^^^^^^^^^^^^^^^^